Soechi Lines is a shipping company which offer end-to-end solutions and is engaged in two core business segments: shipping and shipyard.

 - Note: the above excludes forex gains/losses.
 SOCI had plenty of forex gains over the years due to the rise of USD.
 Now, SOCI has converted many of its loans to USD, which will result in lower forex gains/losses.

-Meanwhile, although capex growth will normalise, we can still expect high capex in the near future as SOCI is looking to gain a large market share in the expanding domestic shipping business.
+SOCI has had very high capex in the past few years as they have been expanding their fleet, causing negative free cash flow.
+Although capex growth will normalise, we can still expect high capex in the near future as SOCI is looking to gain a large market share in the expanding domestic shipping business.
 As Indonesia looks to double its domestic oil & gas production, there will be increased demand for oil & gas carriers, and this is an opportunity for SOCI to expand.
+SOCI’s focus on expansion will be in larger ships, as they focus on gaining time charter contracts, which allows them more stable revenues.
+Note that SOCI’s portion of time charter contracts used to be 60% in 2014, but it has now increased to 95%.

 With TTM earnings of Rp310Bn, at the price of Rp232/sh, SOCI is currently valued at a P/E of 5.28x and P/BV of 0.39x.
 In addition, it is valued at 4.85x 5-year trailing P/E.